benwmills/core-sass-compiler/README.md

 ```

 This sets up a profile that defines what SASS should be compiled (using LibSassHost) and whether it should be minified (using NUglify).
 The compiled SASS will be cached for the number of minutes specified.
 The cached compilation has a dependency on the `scss/*.scss files`, so editing any of these files results in a new compilation.
+Note that multiple profiles can be added if necessary.

-3. Add the compiled SASS via a tag helper (her added in the _Layout.cshtml):
+3. Link to the compiled SASS via a tag helper (here added in the _Layout.cshtml):

 ```
     <sass name="main-css" />
 ```

-Note that this won't work until you add the following directive to `_ViewImports.cshtml` that allows yours views to use the new tag helper:
+Note that this won't work until you add the following directive to `_ViewImports.cshtml` that allows your views to use the new tag helper:

 ```
 @addTagHelper *, MillsSoftware.CoreSassCompiler